 So can or should pet owners — are there any dangers to the pet's health that could be caused?
 Or is it painful when a dog is micro-chipped?

 Aimee: Micro-chipping is not any more painful than a vaccination.
-So it does involve being stuck with a needle, and some dogs and cats do feel it and notice it, and don’t love it; others ignore it, act like nothing ever happened.
-There’s not any significant danger to being micro-chipped.
-As with anything like a vaccine, when you break the skin, there’s always a danger of infection.
-So very rarely you will hear about infections from a micro-chip insertion, and that’s why the vet or technician who’s doing it will sterilize the area before they implant the micro-chip.
-There have long been rumors that micro-chips cause cancer in pets, but actually all of the veterinary groups out there have looked for evidence of that and not found any.
+So it does involve being stuck with a needle, and some dogs and cats do feel it and notice it and don't love it; others ignore it, act like nothing ever happened.
+There's not any significant danger to being microchipped.
+As with anything like a vaccine, when you break the skin, there's always a danger of infection.
+So very rarely you will hear about infections from a microchip insertion, and that's why the vet or technician who's doing it will sterilize the area before they implant the microchip.
+There have long been rumors that microchips cause cancer in pets, but actually, all of the veterinary groups out there have looked for evidence of that and have not found any.
 So they are very safe.

 Aimee: No. It's a little prick and then they're all done.

-Samantha: So, where… If a pet owner wanted to go to have their pet micro-chipped, would you recommend going to the vet?
+Samantha: So, where… If a pet owner wanted to go to have their pet microchipped, would you recommend going to the vet?
 Are there other places?
-Are there… Like, I know in our area, they do rabies and vaccination clinics that are a little bit cheaper sometimes then going to the vet.
-Is there anything like that that pet owners should know?
+Are there… Like, I know in our area, they do rabies and vaccination clinics that are a little bit cheaper sometimes than going to the vet.
+Is there anything like that a pet owner should know?